Bookmobile

 What is a homebound service?

-Homebound service is for individual library patrons who cannot use the main library or branches due to physical limitations, age, or lack of mobility.
+Homebound service is for individual library patrons who cannot use the main library or branches due to physical limitations, age, or lack of transportation.
 Patrons must agree to use only the Bookmobile for library service.
 Depending on scheduling and availability, library staff may provide homebound service using either the Bookmobile or one of the library vans.
 Qualifying patrons are visited once per month with specially selected materials.
 Visits are limited to 30 minutes.

 What are deposit sites?